 ||S&P 500 179.16%

 |5-Stock Buyback Health & Bio-tech Portfolio

-Our 20-stock Buyback Index generated a whopping 511.25% gain over 16 years – nearly 8X the return of the S&P 500 during the same period.
+Our 20-stock Buyback Index generated a whopping 761.17% gain over 20 years – more than 4X the return of the S&P 500 during the same period.

 Even our Buyback Income Index, designed for investors who seek dividend income over growth, generated more than 3X the returns of the S&P 500 since its inception.